flagshipcompany/shopify-app-public/README.md

 * **Shipping Documents**
 ![Shipment Options](img/shipment_documents.png)
 The list of shipping documents that are required when dispatching your order to the couriers.
-Every dispatched shipment will a link to the regular sized label and a thermal sized label.
-These labels must be placed on each of the packages in your shipment.
+Every dispatched shipment will link to a regular sized label and a thermal label.
+A label must be placed on each of the packages in your shipment.
 For international shipments, there is a commercial invoice document that must also be included in the shipment along with the shipping labels.
 All the documents are in .PDF format.

 * **View On SmartShip**
 Brings you to the overview page for the shipment on the SmartShip website.